Provost’s Postdoctoral Fellowship Program

 - Identify as Indigenous and/or Black;

-- Have obtained a doctoral degree, normally within the last five years from the start date of the funding, or will have obtained the degree at the time the fellowship commences; and
+- Have obtained a doctoral degree, at the time the fellowship commences and normally within the last five years from the start of the fellowship; and

 - Not have held a Provost’s Postdoctoral Fellowship previously.